Robotics In Manufacturing

 FAQs

-We work with our customers to focus on the success of their automation project, not just on selling our services.
-We believe in fostering long-term relationships, with customer service as a key component.
+We work with our customers to focus on the success of their automation projects, not just on selling our services.
+Consequently, we believe in fostering long-term relationships, with customer service as a key component.

 We need to discuss the current process and your goals.
 In most cases, we will require a CAD file of the part(s) to carry out a robot simulation.
-Moreover, we want to ensure that the factory robot will attain the manufacturing process goals.
+Moreover, we want to ensure that the robot will achieve the manufacturing process goals.

-Once the robot cell design and proof of concept are agreed upon, we will provide a quotation and request a deposit.
-Therefore, the amount of the deposit will be based on the quotation and the cost of materials.
-We always aim to minimize costs for our clients.
+Once the design of the robot cell and its proof of concept has been agreed upon, we will provide a quotation and request a deposit.
+The amount of the deposit will be based on the quotation and the cost of materials.
+Therefore, our ultimate goal is to minimize costs for our clients.

 automotive robots